Forms and Associated Taxes for Independent Contractors

 In the past, businesses typically had until the end of February, if filing on paper, or the end of March, if filing electronically, to submit their copies of this form.

 Something that hasn’t changed: a copies of Form 1099-MISC must still be provided to the worker by January 31.

 If you’ve made the determination that the person you’re paying is an independent contractor, the first step is to have the contractor complete Form W-9 (PDF), Request for Taxpayer Identification Number and Certification.
 This form can be used to request the correct name and Taxpayer Identification Number, or TIN, of the worker.
 A TIN may be either a Social Security Number (SSN), or an Employer Identification Number (EIN).
 The W-9 (PDF) should be kept in your files for four years for future reference in case of any questions from the worker or the IRS.

 Form 1099-MISC (PDF) is most commonly used by payers to report payments made in the course of a trade or business to others for services.

 If you paid someone who is not your employee, such as a subcontractor, attorney or accountant $600 or more for services provided during the year, a Form 1099-MISC (PDF) needs to be completed, and a copy of 1099-MISC (PDF) must be provided to the independent contractor by January 31 of the year following payment.
-You must also send a copy of this form to the IRS by February 28 (although the form does not have to be sent to the IRS until March 31 if the business files the 1099s electronically, using the FIRE system).
+Starting with 2016, you must also send a copy of this form to the IRS by January 31.

 Also note that independent contractors may have their own employees or may hire other independent contractors (subcontractors).
 In either case, they should be aware of their tax responsibilities, including filing and reporting requirements, for these workers.